 You bought your airline ticket, now pay to pick a seat

-The best solution is for DOT to do what they should do and create a new rule to allow families to sit together just as Congress has directed.
+DOT to do what they should do.
+Create a new rule to allow families to sit together just as Congress has directed.

-Airplane seat assignments have gone the way of free checked luggage and in-flight meals, as major airlines shift from selling all-inclusive tickets to an a-la-carte business model, offering seat selection at an added cost to consumers.
-While airlines reap the benefits, customers say the move creates confusion and unfairly penalizes families with children who want to travel together.
+Airplane seat assignments have gone the way of free checked luggage and in-flight meals.
+Major airlines shift from selling all-inclusive tickets to an a-la-carte business model.
+They offer seat selection at an added cost to consumers.
+Airlines reap the benefits, customers pay.
+They say the move creates confusion and unfairly penalizes families with children who want to travel together.

-United Airlines, Delta Air Lines and American Airlines — known as the big three — now offer discounted fares in Basic Economy class that don’t come with seat assignments to compete with low-cost carriers, including Allegiant, Spirit and Frontier airlines, forcing travelers to pay up for the right to make seat reservations.
+United Airlines, Delta Air Lines and American Airlines — known as the big three — now offer discounted fares in Basic Economy.
+This class comes with no seat assignments to compete with low-cost carriers.
+It forces travelers to pay up for the right to make seat reservations.
 Then they pay for the actual reservation.